2015 NWSA ANNUAL CONFERENCE FREQUENTLY ASKED QUESTIONS (FAQ)

-Login using the created a non-member guest login to submit your panel.
-Once logged in, look on the left hand side of the page please click “Renew.”
-Please note, it is important that you use the same credentials that you used to submit under the guest login in order to avoid duplications in the system.
+Login using the credential used to create a Guest Login.
+Once logged in, look on the left hand side of the page please click “Membership Renewal.”
+It is important that you log in to renew your membership using the same credentials generated to submit your proposal.
+Please do not create a new account.

 This will usually happen if you submitted an individual paper.
 The committee has placed your individual paper submission into a panel with other members whose submissions best match yours.

-If you have been assigned AV, the room which you are presenting in will have “AV” in its title.
-“AV” includes an LCD projector and laptop.
-Any rooms without “AV” in the title will not have this equipment.
+When the schedule is posted in June 2015, if you have been assigned AV, the room which you are presenting in will have “LCD” in its title.
+“LCD” includes an LCD projector and laptop.
+Any rooms without “LCD” in the title will not have this equipment.
 AV rooms are not internet equipped.
-If you have A/V, please ensure that you are not using internet based applications in your presentation.
+If you have AV, please ensure that you are not using internet based applications in your presentation.